taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: **"*But...they said they have satellite images of people living there!*"**

-Min grins gleefully down at Asoka.
+Min grins with vengeful glee down at Asoka.

-Min: **"I know!!
-I can't believe it worked!!"**

-Suddenly, Asoka's face also falls dark.

-Asoka, off-panel: **"*O World Government tem estado atrás dos Green Havens há anos ... no começo eles queriam 30% de nossa safra anual.
-Nós nos recusamos.
-Então, alguns anos depois, bandos itinerantes de animais enormes e demoníacos começaram a aparecer no Norte.
-Eles eram enormes e impossivelmente rápidos e mataram todos em um Green Haven em questão de minutos...*"**

-*translation: "The World Government has been after the Green Havens for years...at first they wanted 30% of our yearly crop.
-We refused.
-Then, a few years later, roaming bands of enormous, demonic beasts began appearing in the North.
-They were huge and impossibly fast and killed everyone in a Green Haven in a matter of minutes.."*
+Min: **"They said that?
+Wow, they were completely fooled by our anti-surveillance bubbles!!"**

+Asoka: **"*Then the Biononymous need your help!*"**

-### Page 2
+### Page 9

-Asoka's fists clench.
-We see Asoka's eyes from behind their face veil, angry tears streaming down their face.

-Asoka: **"*O Alto Conselho de Biononimous acredita que as Bestas foram criadas pelo World Government para fornecer a elas uma desculpa conveniente para colocar os Pacificadores em cada Green Haven ... agora, há pelo menos 40 Pacificadores em cada Haven, e eles estão *forçosamente* tomando 50% da nossa comida!*"**

-*translation: "The Biononymous High Council believes that the Beasts were created by the World Government in order to provide them with a convenient excuse to station Peacekeepers in every Green Haven...now, there are at least 40 Peacekeepers at each Haven, and they're **forcibly** taking 50% of our food!"*

-The scene has transitioned to the Central Hearth of the Automata, an enormous tree-house structure with an eSyrup-bubble ceiling.
+The scene has transitioned to the Central Hearth of the Automata campsite, an tree-house-like structure made from a single, giant eSyrup-bubble.
 The sun above is not quite at its zenith.
 Min and Asoka stand before a crowd of Automata, both children and Elders, members of the Automata clan who have all received their intradermal shield and successfully returned to the Amazon forest after spending at least a year living in the Underground Cities to the south of the Red Zone.
-Asoka is kneeling and facing the gathered crowd of Automata with desperate supplication, as Iri sits on Asoka's shoulders, arms wrapped around Asoka's head and neck.
-Children openly stare at Iri and Asoka's strange clothing.
+Iri sits on Asoka's shoulders, arms wrapped around Asoka's head and neck.
+Children openly stare at Iri and Asoka's unfamiliar clothing.
 Elders look troubled or angry, or both.

 Min addresses Nova Jatobá, currently serving as Head Councilor of Elders, around whom the curious crowd has gathered.

-Min: **"Eu vi esses Pacificadores, com meus próprios olhos.
-Eles não sabem, ou *não se importam*, que sua busca por 'frutas exóticas' e humanos mágicos está destruindo a floresta que é muito *delicada* para essa *merda*!"**

-*translation: "I saw these Peacekeepers, with my own eyes.
-They don't know, or **don't care**, that their search for 'exotic fruits' and magical humans is destroying a forest that is too **delicate** for this shit!"*

-### Page 3

-Nova gives Min a sharp look.
-Nova is now in her 70s, still plump but now strengthened by decades of living in the rainforest.

-Nova: **"Tsk! *Min*ka, tenha cuidado..."**

-*translation: "Tsk! **Min**ka, you watch yourself..."*

-Min stubbornly glares back at Nova.

-Min: **"Eu solicito um conselho pelos Anciãos, para considerar esta aliança com os Biononymous!"**
+Min: **"Eu solicito um conselho pelos Anciãos, para considerar esta aliança com os Biononymous, e reconsiderar minha primeira missão!"**

-*translation: "I request a Council of the Elders, to consider this alliance with the Biononymous!"*
+*translation: "I request a Council of the Elders, to consider this alliance with the Biononymous, and reconsider my First Quest!"*

 Nova raises an eyebrow.